leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 Early data may be sent prior to the receipt of the peer's Finished message, per {{early-data-indication}}.

-The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see
+The key used to compute the Finished message is computed from the Base Key defined in {{authentication-messages}} using HKDF (see
 {{key-schedule}}).
 Specifically:

 ~~~